 All about: cream & how to whip it

 From half-and-half to heavy cream, this smooth and rich cooking and baking cornerstone is explained.
 Now you can case the dairy aisle with confidence.
-Plus, if you ever wondered what the difference between soft peaks, medium peaks, and stiff peaks are, we'll teach you.
+Plus, if you ever wondered about the difference between soft peaks, medium peaks, and stiff peaks, we'll teach you.

 It’s not always obvious what’s in a carton labeled “cream.”
 In fact, there are a variety of products that fall under this term.
 Here’s how to know exactly what you’re getting.

 What is it?
 The National Dairy Council defines cream as the highfat layer skimmed from the top of separated milk.
 It must contain at least 18% milk fat, but can go as high as 40% (whole milk has 3.25%).
 Some brands may also contain milk or dry milk, emulsifiers, stabilizers, sweeteners, or flavorings.

 Processing: Cream products must be sterilized to kill potentially harmful microorganisms.
 With pasteurization, they are heated to at least 166° for 15 seconds.
 Ultrapasteurized cream has been heated to 280° for at least 2 seconds.
 Processors often prefer ultra-pasteurization because it gives products a much longer shelf life than those that are just pasteurized.
 However, ultra-pasteurization causes cream to whip poorly, so manufacturers compensate by adding emulsifiers, such as carrageenan, to stabilize it.
 You may find the term “homogenized” on cream and milk products.
 It’s simply a process that creates uniformity and prevents separation.
 Cream and milk products are usually homogenized.

 Labeling: Ultra-pasteurization is the only processing method that requires labeling.
 Because of that, you won’t find milk fat percentages on the labels of the various cream products.
 However, their fat content is regulated and is required to fall into a specific range, see below.